zoolanders/documentation/src/essentials-for-yootheme-pro/forms/actions.md

 ## SaveToCSV Action

-The SaveToCSV Action accumulatively saves the submitted data in a CSV format to a specified file.
+The SaveToCSV Action accumulatively saves the submitted data in a specified CSV or TSV file.
 Use it to keep a log or a copy of the submitted data in a file that you can easily move to another system after.

+The file must be created manually and set with at least one header.

 ![Save to CSV Form Action](./assets/actions/savetocsv.png)